The “Advance Parole” I-131 Application for Travel Document

 Your green card application will be terminated if you leave the United States while that application is pending, unless you have a valid travel document at the time you leave the country.

-Even if you don’t have any specific travel plans, it’s a good idea to apply for a travel document at the same time you first submit your marriage-based green card application.
+Even if you don’t have any specific travel plans, it’s a good idea to apply for a travel document at the same time you first submit your green card application.
 Then, if you do need to travel for a family emergency, a business opportunity, or any other reason, you won’t need to decline because of your pending green card application.

 The travel document provides someone living in the United States with “advance parole.”
 (This has nothing to do with the “parole” you hear about in an episode of Law & Order.
 In the context of immigration law, “advance parole” is just a technical way of saying “permission ahead of time to re-enter the United States.”)